coltonmilbrandt/gwin-protocol/README.md

 pipx install eth-brownie
 ```

-Or, if that doesn't work, via pip
+Or, if that doesn't work, try pip

 ```
 pip install eth-brownie